-At any time, if any player is timed by a referee taking more than 80 seconds to play a shot, the player will be notified of the excessive shot time and given an official warning.
+At any time, if any player is timed by a referee taking more than 80 seconds to make a stroke, the player will be notified that he has incurred an excessive shot time and will be given an official warning.
 The player will also be advised that the Committee may start individual timing at any time, even if his group is not out of position.